RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 ### Collisionboxes

-In RoR 0.4.0.5 and above you can define collisionboxes.
+In <span style="background-color:#854200">\[ Version 0.4.0.5+ \]</span> you can define collisionboxes.
 In earlier versions of RoR, there was only one bounding box for truck activation per object, which was defined by the outermost nodes.
 With collisionboxes, you get the ability to define the nodes that should be used for the activation bounding box calculation.
 It is also possible to define multiple bounding boxes, for example to exclude some areas from activation.

 Syntax: